Welcome

 Anonymous Demographic and Professional Information Questionnaire

-The following questions collect anonymous background information about your professional experience and demographics.
+The following questions collect anonymous background information.
 No personally identifiable information is collected.
-Your name, department name, badge number, and specific geographic location are not requested.
-Please select the response that best describes you for each item.
 You may skip any question you prefer not to answer.

 Section 1 — Demographic Information